When it comes to winning auctions on eBay, there are few practices as controversial—or effective—as sniping.

-Sniping is simple: you wait until the end of the auction, then swoop in with a low bid that’s just high enough to win before anyone else can raise their maximum bid.
-It’s certainly a viable, if somewhat irritating, strategy.
+Sniping is simple: You wait until the end of the auction, then swoop in with a low bid that’s just high enough to win before anyone else can raise their maximum bid.
+Sniping apps usually take care of the bidding, so you don’t even need to be around to win the auction.
+It’s a viable but irritating strategy.

 Does Sniping Really Work?

 Most of the evidence points to yes.
 Bidnapper has collected a number of quotes from researchers that support this idea.
-The research is getting dated, but in general, it does seem like people who know what they’re talking about believe that sniping is the way to go.
+The research is getting dated, but in general, experts believe that sniping is effective.
+According to a 2001 Harvard Study:

-Sniping allows you to conceal information (always a good idea in auctions and similar events) and bid without giving anyone else time to react.
+In short, more experienced bidders are sniping.
+Sniping allows you to conceal information (always a good idea in auctions) and bid without giving anyone else time to react.
 It’s a win all around.

 However, there are some important caveats, especially for eBay beginners.

 The Balance notes that eBay’s proxy bidding system and the increasing popularity of fixed-price listings mean you could actually win fewer auctions with sniping.
 It depends on a lot of factors.
-But remember that any bid entered on eBay will immediately beat out a snipe bid because of the proxy bidding system.
+Remember that the maximum bid you enter for your snipe can still be beaten, no matter how late your bid is entered.
+If someone else has a higher maximum bid, your snipe is defeated immediately.

-In short, sniping generally works very well.
-It won’t always win, and it won’t always result in you paying less.
-And if you really want something that doesn’t show up on eBay very often, sniping probably isn’t the best way to go.
-But in general, it’s not a bad strategy.
+In short, sniping generally works very well, but it won’t always win, and it won’t always result in you paying less.
+If you really want something that doesn’t show up on eBay very often, sniping probably isn’t the best way to go.
+But in general, it’s a good strategy.

 Why Is eBay Sniping Controversial?